Tbrennan6/IcelandicNow/docs/05_Inflection_I/06_weak_verbs.md

 In the present tense, j-verbs lose their *j* in the singular, but keep it in the plural.
 Also notable, they have no ending for the first-person singular.

 In the past tense, j-verbs lose their *j* entirely.
 Then, have the same three possibilities for endings as i-verbs, ending either *-di*, *-ti*, or *-ði*, depending on the same rules based on the letter or combination of letters before the *-ja*.
 These verbs will also experience i-umlaut in their past tense forms if one of the changing vowels we learned about last lesson is present in their stems.
 In the charts, the possibility for umlaut is represented by a capital letter *ö*.
-For example the verb *að telja* (to count) changes the *e* in its stem to an *a* in the past tense, following the i-umalaut logic.
+For example, the verb *að telja* (to count) changes the *e* in its stem to an *a* in the past tense, following the i-umlaut logic.

 Below, see the conjugational change from the present to the past tense for the j-verb *að telja*.